avast/gradle-docker-compose-plugin/README.md

-    stopContainers = true // doesn't call `docker-compose down` if set to false - see below the paragraph about reconnecting; default is true removeContainers = true // default is true retainContainersOnStartupFailure = false // if set to true, skips running ComposeDownForced task when ComposeUp fails - useful for troubleshooting; default is false removeImages = "None" // Other accepted values are: "All" and "Local" removeVolumes = true // default is true removeOrphans = false // removes containers for services not defined in the Compose file; default is false
+    stopContainers = true // doesn't call `docker-compose down` if set to false - see below the paragraph about reconnecting; default is true removeContainers = true // default is true retainContainersOnStartupFailure = false // if set to true, skips running ComposeDownForced task when ComposeUp fails - useful for troubleshooting; default is false removeImages = com.avast.gradle.dockercompose.RemoveImages.None // Other accepted values are All and Local removeVolumes = true // default is true removeOrphans = false // removes containers for services not defined in the Compose file; default is false